polie94/CV_FaceDetection/readme.md

 The main goal is to prepare a tool for the detection of faces in pictures, classification of emotions on the detected faces and lastly painting the face based on the emotion.
 Each emotion has its specific style.

 The data was downloaded from:
-faces ( only train and validation folders were uploaded to colab) : https://www.kaggle.com/datasets/sbaghbidi/human-faces-object-detection
+faces ( only train and validation folders were uploaded to colab) : https://www.kaggle.com/datasets/sbaghbidi/human-faces-object-detection <br>
 emotions: https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset

 The whole repository should be downloaded and all folders loaded to google drive.
 The Notebooks are prepared for google colab due to memory restrictions on local machines and needs for GPU assistance.